davea42/libdwarf-code/codingstyle.md

 or the other tsearch functions.
 The practical ones are dwarf\_tsearchhash.c and dwarf\_tsearchbal.c.  dwarfdump and libdwarf each use one of them and only one of them.
-See the tsearch directory to see the full set available.
+See the libdwarf-tsearch project to see the full set available.

 These use the traditional UNIX tsearch arguments and return values even though those are not good designs by current